 This 4,000 square foot home in Illinois was sold for $1.585 million in 2012.
 No word on if it's still booby trapped.

 This 4-story home in Harlem, N.Y., has a contentious history.
 According to Curbed, "the 'sale' for the 3,920-square-foot home went through in September 2010 for a puzzling $0.

 Samantha Baker's House in "Sixteen Candles"

-Located near Chicago, this six-bedroom brick home was recently listed for $1.499 million.
+Located near Chicago, this six-bedroom brick home was listed in 2016 for $1.499 million.